Crossover Leases

 A crossover lease is when two people live in the same building, but have their own flat.
-Essentially, a building with two seperate flats.
+Essentially, a building with two separate flats.
 Each homeowner has a lease to the flat they own AND the freehold to the other flat in the building.
 They are commonly used with maisonettes.
 Here’s a visual:

 Things to remember about crossover leases